 - At an altitude of 1,150 – 1,300 m, today approximately 25-30,000 tons of coffee per year grow under ideal cultivation conditions.

 - The No. 22 of coffee producers cultivates 65% Robusta and 35% Arabica.

 - Over the past 25 years, development agencies and the Lao government have been working with farmers to grow more Arabica, as it brings farmers double the price.

-- The AGPC coffee cooperative, which includes 1,800 families, helps farmers to earn fair prices for their coffee, to increase the quality and to promote organic cultivation, as well as to prevent child labor.
+- The AGPC coffee cooperative, which includes 1,800 families, helps farmers to earn fair prices for their coffee in Laos, to increase the quality and to promote organic cultivation, as well as to prevent child labor.

 - This is important because 60% of the inhabitants of the Bolaven Plateau live under the poverty line.

-- The Arabica specialty coffees are known for their middle body and a combination of light citrus and floral tones.
+- The Arabica specialty coffee in Laos is known for their middle body and a combination of light citrus and floral tones.